sgoldenlab/simba/docs/Tutorial_DLC.md

 - `KMeans` uses k-means clustering algorithm to select the frames randomly based on cluster.

-- `Cluster Resize Width` is ......... explain please.
+- `Cluster Resize Width` is the settings for KMeans.
 The default is set to 30

-- `Cluster Step` is . idk man .
+- `Cluster Step` is the settings for KMeans.
 The default is set to 1

 4. Select **Cluster color**